ethanfreoua/react-countries/README.md

 Hello !

 You can visit the website by clicking here : https://ethanfreoua.github.io/react-countries/
+Countries are ranked from most to least populous.
-Countries are sorted by population, use the inputs to display more.
+Use the input range to display more coutries !